BuscagliaR/tlbparam/README.md

 ## Primary Public Commit

-Package was made public for download.
-Package contains two major functions:
+Package was made public for download December 14th, 2022.
+Package contains two primary functions:

 **load_thermograms()** - generates properly formatted data.frame for use by clean_thermograms()

 **clean_thermograms()** - generates thermogram parameters for all provided samples.

+Several other depedent functions are present with vignette descriptions.

 ### Thermogram Parameters and Descriptions